Jerry Voorhis: 1946 campaign

 As Voorhis served his fifth term in the House, local Republicans searched for a candidate capable of defeating him.
 Richard Nixon answered the call.
 Nixon, who was still in the Navy when approached, wrote of Voorhis, "His 'conservative' reputation must be blasted.
 But my main efforts are being directed toward building up a positive, progressive group of speeches that tell what we want to do, not what the Democrats have failed to do ...
 I'm really hopped up over this deal, and I believe we can win."
 However, "wheelhorse" Republicans deemed Nixon's campaign hopeless.

 As was usual in California at the time, both Nixon and Voorhis cross-filed in the other party's primary, a practice Voorhis had long adopted.
 Winning both primaries virtually assured election.
 Each candidate won his own party's primary, with Voorhis garnering a considerable number of votes in the Republican primary, and outpolling Nixon by 7,000 votes overall.
 Nixon gained momentum, however, when the newspapers pointed out that Voorhis's total percentage of the vote had decreased from 60% in 1944 to 53.5%.

 Voorhis had the advantage of incumbency, but this was balanced by other factors favoring Nixon.
-Due to the press of Congressional business, Voorhis was able to devote only two months to the campaign, while Nixon campaigned in the district for ten months.
+Due to the pressure of Congressional business, Voorhis was able to devote only two months to the campaign, while Nixon campaigned in the district for ten months.
 Voorhis's time was further limited when, while en route to California from Washington D.C. in August, he was forced to have surgery for hemorrhoids in Ogden, Utah.
 He spent two weeks in an Ogden hotel recuperating from the operation.

 Nixon alleged that a vote against Voorhis was "a vote against the P.A.C.
 Political Action Committee, affiliated with the Congress of Industrial Organizations (CIO), its Communist principles, and its gigantic slush fund."
 The Nixon campaign distributed 25,000 thimbles labeled "Nixon for Congress/Put the needle in the P.A.C."